daliagachc/wrf_management/wrf_management/papers/Readme.md

-Short summary of literature should in the file : literature_summary.txt
+Short summary of literature should go in the file : literature_summary.txt